seanwhs/Tutorials/Simple DRF Tutorial - Part 1.md

-# 📝 Django REST Framework (DRF) Tutorial — Building a Simple Task API
+# 📝 Part 1 - Building a Simple Task API

 This guide walks you through creating a **RESTful API** using Django and DRF to manage a list of tasks.